Research Paper

 Hallucination detection, prompt drift, and model capability regression map onto Monitoring & Event Management, Problem Management, and Supplier Management because ITIL specifies what must be managed, not how.

-identifying trust calibration, failure escalation, and monitoring
+calibration, failure escalation, and monitoring

-The Autonomic Hive paper maps ITIL 4's 34 practices to the exact
+The Autonomic Hive paper maps ITIL 4's 34 practices to the

 operational requirements of multi-agent AI systems — 25 running